Secure Boot when dual-booting Arch Linux and Windows

 I recently bought a UniFI AP AC Pro [1] access point to replace my old useless AP.
 For obvious geeky reasons I wanted to use WPA2 Enterprise instead of WPA2 Personal.
 In that way, I can have different accounts for accessing my wireless network, which means I can easily revoke access to someone using my WiFi.

 Using WPA2 Enterprise requires the use of a RADIUS server, so I have written down the steps I used to configure this together with RADIUS assigned VLANs, so that different accounts gets different VLANs.
+I have stored this configuration inside an SQLite database for simplicity.
+An interesting and possible future tweak may be to move to an LDAP server instead.

 HTTPS Kerberos authentication with Apache 2.4